Systemic Change

 • Utilizing the same curriculum that best aligns with the state’s Digital Literacy and Computer Science Standards

-• All CS teachers utilizing the grant’s multi-year free PD programs for CS content and teaching strategies and equitable classroom teaching practices and an on-going Professional Learning Community to support mastery
+• All CS teachers utilizing the grant’s multi-year free PD programs for CS content and teaching strategies and classroom teaching practices and an on-going Professional Learning Community to support mastery

 • Creating a District Stakeholder Council (DSC) composed of 12-15 district & school leaders, CS teachers, parents, and community representatives that meets monthly to drive system change to advance CS Pathways, support teachers, gather and analyze data, and share experiences across participating districts